postazure/custom-head-traders/README.md

 # Custom Head Traders

 This is a datapack for Minecraft 1.13+ allows "Nitwit" villagers to trade for player heads with custom textures.
+This will automatically convert Nitwits that spawn in the world naturally.

 All player head textures used in this datapack from [minecraft-heads](https://minecraft-heads.com).